 What you need to write first instead are your personal details.
-However, make sure you leave out unnecessary information such as the name of your parents or your e-mail address – especially if it sounds rather unprofessional.
-Instead, write your name, date of birth, home address, telephone and nationality.
-To make it clearer, look at the following example (please keep in mind that all data in the examples provided here are imaginative and does not necessarily reflect actual data):
+However, make sure you leave out unnecessary information such as the name of your parents or your e-mail address—especially if it sounds rather unprofessional.
+Instead, write your name, date of birth, home address, telephone, and nationality.
+To make it clearer, look at the following example (please keep in mind that all data in the examples provided here are imaginative and do not necessarily reflect actual data):

 Name: John McGregory

 Address: 51 Vermont Road

 Telephone: 033 1234 5678